calli-eve/eve-pi/README.md

   - When the cycle will end
   - Highlight the planet if extractor has stopped or has not been started.
 - Backup to download characters to a file (restore not implemented yet)

+## Basic usage

+1. Login with your characters
+2. Group the character to accounts by clicking on the character name and setting the account name
+3. Make sure your extractors are running!

 ## Security